 Step 4: Now, you’re ready to mix!
 Working carefully and still with gloves, goggles and long sleeves on, pour the lye solution into the oils.
 Stir by hand for around 30 seconds then begin mixing with an immersion (stick) blender.
 Do not use a hand mixer – you want a stick blender that looks like THIS.

 Step 5: Blend for around 30 to 40 seconds, then hand stir with the motor off for 30 to 40 seconds.
 Alternate until trace is reached.
 “Trace” means that your soap batter has gotten thick enough so that when you drizzle some of it across the surface of itself, it leaves an imprint or “tracing” before sinking back in.

 Step 6: When light trace is reached, stir in essential oil, if using.
-Bramble Berry has a handy fragrance calculator HERE to help you figure out how much to use.
-Since the Karma essential oil blend is rather strong (at least to my nose), then I only used 1 tablespoon (15 ml) so the soap would have just a hint of scent.
+Use EO Calc to figure out how much essential oil to use in a soap recipe.
+Since the Karma essential oil blend was rather strong (at least to my nose), then I only used 1 tablespoon (15 ml) so the soap would have just a hint of scent.
 Use more, if you like more strongly scented items.